 Workshop 4: Stitching Images Into Maps

-Once you have collected your images, you should set aside a block of time (at least 3 hours) to sort them and stitch them into a map.
-It is best to do this as close to the time that you collected them as possible (within the next 3 days).
+Once you have collected your images, you should set aside a block of time (at least 3 hours) to sort through them and stitch them into a map.
+It is best to do this as close to the time that you collected them as possible (within the next 3 days) so you remember features you saw from ground level -- this'll help you figure out where the photos correspond to!

 You can build your map using Public Lab's open source MapKnitter.org.
 You can use the same login that you do with your Public Lab account.